ClickHouse/ClickHouse/docs/en/operations/table_engines/jdbc.md

 1 row in set (0,00 sec)
 ```

-Selecting data from the table in ClickHouse:
+Creating a table in ClickHouse server and selecting data from it:

 ```
 CREATE TABLE jdbc_table ENGINE JDBC('jdbc:mysql://localhost:3306/?user=root&password=root', 'test', 'test')